 What is an Inversion Table?

 Inversion tables use gravity to decompress your spine.

 An inversion table is a board that is placed on an elevated axis so it can rotate.
 Your ankles strap into it, and you slowly turn upside down.

 This allows gravity to decompress your spine and hip joints as the angle increases.

-The best inversion tables are designed with high quality metal elements, and safety-enhancing features such as auto-locking hinges, sturdy pivot bearings and cam locks.
+The best inversion tables are designed with high-quality metal elements, and safety-enhancing features such as auto-locking safety hinges, sturdy pivot bearings, and cam locks.

 And now, here are the major differences between the posture pump and the inversion table:

 Inversion Table vs. Posture Pump for Back & Neck Decompression